DP-C4E Logo

 Purdue University

-Prior to joining the Center in 2007, Brent conducted water quality projects and served as an Extension contact for water quality programming and education.
-His recent and past projects include chairing the Indiana Rivers Rally conference, co-developing and coordinating the Indiana Watershed Leadership Program, Theme Coordinator for the Great Lakes Regional Nutrients & Water Quality Team, Extension contact for drinking water and farm environmental assessments, as well as managing Purdue water quality web sites and the Extension Water Quality Common Interest Group.
+From 1999-2007, I conducted watershed and sustainable agriculture projects.
+I served as the Extension contact for water quality programming and education throughout the State of Indiana.
+My past projects include chairing the inaugural Indiana Rivers Rally conference, co-developing and coordinating the award winning Indiana Watershed Leadership Program, Theme Coordinator for the Great Lakes Regional Nutrients & Water Quality Team, Extension contact for drinking water and farm environmental assessments, as well as managing Purdue Water Quality web sites and the Extension Water Quality Common Interest Group.

 Recent Professional Positions

-Learning & Engagement Coordinator, Center for the Environment at Discovery Park, Purdue University (February 2007 - current)
+Learning & Engagement Coordinator, Ecological Sciences & Engineering Interdisciplinary Program and Center for the Environment at Discovery Park, Purdue University (February 2007 - October 2010)

 Water Quality Specialist, Department of Agricultural & Biological Engineering, Purdue University (2001-2007)